Active Learning of Discrete-Time Dynamics for Uncertainty-Aware Model Predictive Control: Results

+We demonstrate the benefits of conditioning the MPC objective function on aleatoric uncertainty for controlling the quadrotor and boosting the online learning convergence.
+We utilize the MPC, as outlined in Section~\ref{sec:mpc}, to control the quadrotor in order to continuously track multiple testing trajectories in both simulated and real-world settings.
+We compare the tracking performance when selectively omitting the proposed Uncertainty-Awareness heuristic (\textit{UA}) and Online Learning strategy (\textit{OL}), resulting in four different control methods as reported in Table~\ref{tab:ablation_baselines}.
+For these experiments, the dynamics model is trained on the real-world dataset, even for the flights in simulation.

+Table~\ref{app:uncertainty_benefits} provides the mean and standard deviation of the positional RMSE while tracking multiple testing trajectories in simulation.
+The results reveal that incorporating the estimated uncertainty into the MPC optimization function improves the stability of the flight controller.
+As a result, the uncertainty-aware MPC \rebuttal{(\textit{Static+UA})} achieves better accuracy and precision in tracking performance compared to the conventional MPC \rebuttal{(\textit{Static})}, reducing the positional RMSE by up to $30 \%$.
+Moreover, error plots show better tracking performance over time for the uncertainty-informed MPC compared to the classical MPC.

+In order to provide a fair comparison between uncertainty-aware and uncertainty-unaware MPCs, we use a simulation environment.
+However, this environment lacks aerodynamic forces, motor dynamics, communication delays, and other non-linear effects present in real-world scenarios.
+This results in the aleatoric uncertainty of the dynamical model remaining moderate, hence tracking performance is comparable between the uncertainty-aware and uncertainty-unaware MPC during the early stages of flight.
+As the flight continues, cumulative tracking errors compound, degrading overall performance.
+In these later stages, the uncertainty-awareness procedure proves critical for maintaining performance.

-Figure~\ref{fig:uncertainty_ablation} illustrates the results of this set of experiments when performed in the real world.
-The results show that the proposed online learning procedure is key for improving the dynamics model continuously over time and enabling high-performance control on unseen aggressive trajectories.
-When the online learning procedure is enabled, the tracking performance of the quadrotor is improved by up to $60\%$.
-Moreover, the results demonstrate that conditioning the MPC objective function using the estimated uncertainty enables faster model learning convergence and sample efficiency, hence better-tracking performance over time compared to an uncertainty-unaware controller.
-When the online learning procedure is enabled and the MPC is conditioned, the tracking performance of the quadrotor is dramatically improved by up to $70\%$.
-The key reason for this is that when the MPC is conditioned, it chooses safer actions (i.e., prioritizes tracking certain state components) by favoring exploitation of the dynamics model over exploration and therefore boosts the convergence and sample efficiency of the online model training.
+The results of similar experiments conducted in the real world are shown in Figure~\ref{fig:uncertainty_ablation}.
+These findings underscore the importance of our proposed online learning procedure for continuously improving the dynamics model over time, facilitating high-performance control on aggressive trajectories not previously seen.
+When the online learning procedure is enabled \rebuttal{(\textit{Static+OL}, \textit{Adaptive})}, the quadrotor's tracking performance is improved by up to $60\%$.
+Furthermore, the results indicate that conditioning the MPC objective function using the estimated uncertainty enables faster model learning convergence and sample efficiency, hence better tracking performance over time compared to an uncertainty-unaware controller.
+When the online learning procedure is enabled and the MPC is conditioned \rebuttal{(\textit{Adaptive})} - the proposed active learning method, the tracking performance of the quadrotor is dramatically improved by up to $70\%$.
+The primary reason for this is that when the MPC is uncertainty-informed, it opts for safer actions (i.e., prioritizes tracking certain state components), favoring the exploitation of the dynamics model over exploration.
+This, in turn, significantly boosts the convergence and sample efficiency of the online model training.